HamletTanyavong/Mathematics.NET/docs/blog/2025-01-2-road-to-release.md

 tags: [physics, mathematics]
 ---

-Mathematics.NET is nearing its first release, but a number of features still need to be implemented.
+Mathematics.NET is closer to its first release, but a number of important features still need to be implemented.

 <!-- truncate -->